jfbu/texdimens/texdimens/README.md

 ## Macros of this package

-The aim of this package is to address the issue of expressing dimensions (or dimension expressions evaluated by `\dimexpr`) in the various TeX units, to the extent possible.
-This will be done expandably with the help of the facilities `\dimexpr` and `\numexpr` and in particular their limited ability to temporarily work in increased precision.
-But it will be constrained by the fact that this works only to provide rounded values, not truncated ones.

 All macros are expandable.
-At time of writing they may not be f-expandable, but in future final versions will expand fully in two steps.
+At time of writing they may not be f-expandable, but (perhaps) in future final versions will expand fully in two steps.
+This refinement is anyhow not really important as TeX engines now support the `\expanded` primitive.

 All macros handle negative dimensions via their absolute value then taking the opposite.
-NOT YET ONLY POSITIVE IMPLEMENTED
+NOT YET (ONLY SUPPORT FOR POSITIVE DIMENSIONS IMPLEMENTED)

 1. At time of writing the `\texdimin<uu>` macros are implemented, but not yet the "down" and "up" variants.